dmytrokiparys/Search_Engine/README.md

 ### Starting

 To start using the application, create two files "config.json" and "reguests.json".
-For example config.json and request.json already created.
+For example config.json, request.json and files to search already created.

 **config.json example**